TimPaulaskasDS/sfparty/README.md

 -f, --format   format to use yaml (default) or json -s, --source   package directory path specified in sfdx-project.json
 -t, --target   target path to directory to create yaml/json files
+-g, --git      process files based on git commits.
+This option does not require a value.
 -h, --help     Show help
 ```